TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Set-B1APIKey.md

 ```

 ## DESCRIPTION
-This function is used to update an existing API Key from the BloxOne Cloud, such as disabling/enabling it.
+This function is used to update an existing API Key from the Infoblox Portal, such as disabling/enabling it.

 ## EXAMPLES